Virginia Madsen: Producer

 In 2008, Madsen formed her own film production company called Title IX Productions.
 Her first project was a film made with her mother titled I Know a Woman Like That.
 The film is a documentary about the lives of older women.
 On the creation of the film, she said her mother's active lifestyle was an inspiration to start filming.

 My mother's level of activity, of productivity, was exactly why I thought a project like this would work.
 Originally, when we put the idea together, she had said, "I'm far too busy.
 I'm going to Holland, and then I'm going here and there and I'm writing my book."
 But that's really what it's about.

 Personal life

 Madsen was married to actor and director Danny Huston after meeting on the set of Mr. North (1988).
 They married in 1989 and divorced in 1992.
-From 1993 to 1998, Madsen was in a partnership relationship with Antonio Sabàto Jr., with whom she had one son.
-In 2020, Madsen married 20 year younger actor and editor Nick Holmes after dating for over ten years.
+From 1993 to 1998, Madsen was in a partnership relationship with Antonio Sabàto Jr., with whom she has one son.
+In 2020, Madsen married actor Nick Holmes after dating for over a decade.